 Samuelson argued against having a warm heart and a soft head.
 "Probably Robin Hood and his merry men kept a good deal of what they took from the rich, and it did not all get into the hands of the poor," he joked.

-When Paul Samuelson died at the age of 94 in December 2009, many wrote of how he had been the most important economist of the 20th century.
-He was at the forefront of crucial economic changes, and he once described it as having been pure fun.
+When Paul Samuelson died at the age of 94 in 2009, many wrote of how he had been the most important economist of the 20th century.
+While he was at the forefront of crucial economic changes, he once described it as having been pure fun.
 But he didn’t want the applause.
 "It’s true that I’ve accomplished a certain total of scientific work, but I don’t expect a pat on the back.
-I just enjoy doing it.
-The immortality that I can hope for is the remembrance of the work that I’ve done."
+I just enjoy doing it,” he said.

 Why do countries have to find better ways to grow?